Skip to main content

 Nontuberculous Mycobacteria

 Are you a BC healthcare professional caring for a patient with nontuberculous mycobacteria (NTM)?
-This page has various NTM resources, including the BCCDC NTM referral form and pulmonary NTM guidelines.
+This page has various NTM resources, including information about referrals and pulmonary NTM guidelines.

 Referrals

-2. Prescription only.
-Any BC physician who wishes to establish their patient on NTM therapy is encouraged to provide this care.
+Any BC physician who wishes to initiate NTM therapy for their patients is encouraged to provide this care.
+TBS physicians can offer prescription-only support with NTM management upon request.

-• Provide a complete and signed rifampin and ethambutol prescription request with the medication name, specific dosage (not mg/kg), interval and duration.
+To expedite medication access, please provide a completed and signed rifampin/rifabutin and/or ethambutol prescription request with the medication name, specific dosage (not mg/kg), interval, and duration.

-• BCCDC Pharmacy provides funded medication supplies only.
+BCCDC Pharmacy provides a limited number of medication supplies only.
+The referring physician is responsible for all care of their NTM patient.
 The community pharmacy or local health unit must address any clinical concerns (e.g., drug interactions) with the original (non-BCCDC) prescriber.

 Note: The BCCDC Pharmacy does not provide other NTM medications (including macrolides or Special Access Program drug requests).
 A local pharmacy can dispense these medications, or physicians can request specialty medications via Health Canada Special Access Program to the community pharmacy.